luiscachog/luiscachog.io/content/authors/luiscachog/_index.md

 - Networking
 - Cloud Native technologies

-Actively contributing to [Open Source projects](/open-source#projects) as well as learn new stuff every day and I would try to share in this blog.
+Actively contributing to [Open Source projects]({{< relref "/open-source#projects" >}}) as well as learn new stuff every day and I would try to share in this blog.

 I enjoy attend meetups and events to learn about new technologies, talk with interesting people and exchange stickers.

-I’m active on LinkedIn and Github, and occassionally on Twitter.
+I’m active on LinkedIn and Github, and occasionally on Twitter.